linode/apl-docs/docs/get-started/installation/linode.md

 You can also use a different DNS provider.
 See [here](dns.md) for examples on how to use Akamai EdgeDNS, AWS Route53, Cloudflare DNS and many others.
 :::

-## Install Application Platform for LKE
+## Install the Application Platform

 Install using Helm: